A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: A ToD Threat Analysis

-In the third step, the attack tree is created with potential attacks on ToD system.
-The attack tree in Fig.~\ref{TelopsAtkTree} illustrates the variety of attacks that can be aimed at different components from the vehicle to the operator station, potentially leading to malicious ToD.
-These attacks are determined based on the literature review for other CPSs and MITRE ATT\&CK® matrices~\cite{MITRE-1}.
-In the $4^{th}$ step, most promising applications of ToD is analyzed for an impact on safety, finance and legality due to malicious ToD, as illustrated in Fig.~\ref{LikelihoodImpact}.
-This analysis is carried out with a subjective approach considering that malicious ToD can disrupt lateral and longitudinal motions, and suspension control of teleoperated vehicle.
+This analysis is carried out with a subjective approach considering that malicious ToD can disrupt lateral and longitudinal motions, and suspension control of the tele-operated vehicle.
 Such incidents can interrupt ToD service and even jeopardize the safety of passengers and other road users.
-In~\cite{asi5040082, anderson2018automated, MURIEL2022103915, penmetsa2021effects}, researchers have discussed various consequences of disrupting cross border transportation, LMD and mobility services.
-According to these papers, disruption of these applications have major adverse effects on road safety and regional economy.
-As these are potential applications for ToD, it can be argued that a malicious ToD event can inflict serious harm on these applications.
+In~\cite{asi5040082, anderson2018automated, MURIEL2022103915, penmetsa2021effects}, researchers have discussed various consequences of disrupting cross-border transportation, LMD, and mobility services.
+According to these papers, disruption of these applications has major adverse effects on road safety and the regional economy.
+As these are the potential applications for ToD, it can be argued that a malicious ToD event can inflict serious harm on these applications.
 Finally, in the $5^{th}$ step of the TARA, a risk is assessed based on the likelihood of attacks causing a malicious ToD and the impact on the ToD application.
 At present, ToD for public roads is still a developing technology.
 However, when ToD is implemented on public roads, attack surface and the number of impacted users will expand.
 As a result, the risk will also escalate, which is demonstrated as a high risk in Fig.~\ref{LikelihoodImpact}.